 Selous offers not only the wild landscapes of the road less-travelled - but boats to see the hippo & crocodile and paths to track elephant on foot.

-Selous safari will bring you face to face with the continent’s greatest populations of elephant, buffalo and wild dog.
+A safari in Nyerere National Park (formerly Selous Game Reserve) brings you face to face with the continent’s greatest populations of elephant, buffalo and wild dog.
 Not to mention a landscape that is largely untouched by man.
+Nyerere (Selous) National Park in the south of Tanzania is now the largest Park in Africa.

-A northern Selous safari means game-viewing on river cruises and unhurried walking safaris.
-Game drives are also on option should you prefer wheels to walking.
+A safari in the northern part of Nyerere National Park offers game-viewing on river cruises and unhurried walking safaris.
+If you prefer wheels to walking, then Game drives are also on offer.
 The terrain is predominantly miombo woodland.
 But the Rufiji river feeds a large number of smaller rivers, lakes, swamps, hot springs, sulphurous pools as well as the spectacular Steigler’s Gorge.
-You should see huge numbers of hippo and crocodile wallow in the cooling waters on a Selous safari.
+You should see huge numbers of hippo and crocodile wallow in the cooling waters on a boat safari.
 The waters are home to pink-tinged pelicans, giant kingfishers and skimmers.

-The Selous Game Reserve is well-served by safari flights so there are a good number of accommodation options.
+The Nyerere National Park is well-served by safari flights so there are a good number of accommodation options.
 None of these are large or flash.
 Those opting for a Selous safari on a tight budget can enjoy pretty good standards at small camps just outside the park.

 We arrange trips to more than 100+ destinations throughout the African continent.